 The Derma Roller should be used on cleansed and dry skin.

-On each small part, pass the Derma Roller: - Horizontally, - Vertically, - Diagonally to the right, - Diagonally to the left.
-Each movement repeated 3 to 4 times.
+On your face, you can use the roller : - Horizontally, - Vertically, - Diagonally to the right, - Diagonally to the left.

 Bisous Bisous